Accounting Practice in the San Francisco Bay Area

 The firm's high tech practice grew during the 1980's and 1990's.
 The explosive growth in high technology and venture capital in Silicon Valley prompted the firm to make a strong commitment to technology in its own practice and in helping clients harness the power of network and Internet technologies in their companies.
 Led by Mr. Olsen, this initiative was extremely successful.
 The company's Web site went online in 1997 (GROCO.com), and is considered amongst the top 1% of accounting firm websites by industry insiders.

-Today, under Mr. Olsen's leadership, Greenstein, Rogoff, Olsen & Co. has a staff of more than 50 seasoned employees, serving clients throughout the greater San Francisco Bay Area, as well as the East Coast and abroad.
+Today, under Mr. Olsen's leadership, Greenstein, Rogoff, Olsen & Co. has a staff serving clients throughout the greater San Francisco Bay Area, as well as the East Coast and abroad.
 Additionally, to serve the ever-changing needs of our clients, new services continue to be developed or acquired via mergers of smaller CPA firms.